Superbase: Definitions

 Generically IUPAC defines a superbase as a "compound having a very high basicity, such as lithium diisopropylamide."
 Superbases are often defined in two broad categories, organic and organometallic.

-Organic superbases are charge-neutral compounds with basicities greater than that of proton sponge (pKBH+ = 18.6 in MeCN)."
+Organic superbases are chargeneutral compounds with basicities greater than that of proton sponge (1,8-bis(dimethylamino)naphthalene, pKBH+ = 18.6 in acetonitrile).
 In a related definition: any species with a higher absolute proton affinity (APA = 245.3 kcal/mol) and intrinsic gas phase basicity (GB = 239 kcal/mol) than proton sponge.
 Common superbases of this variety feature amidine, guanidine, and phosphazene functional groups.
-Strong superbases can be designed by utilizing multiple intramolecular hydrogen bonds that stabilize the conjugate acid.
+Strong superbases can be designed by utilizing various approaches to stabilize the conjugate acid, up to the theoretical limits of basicity.

 Organometallic superbases, sometimes called Lochmann–Schlosser superbases, result from the combination of alkali metal alkoxides and organolithium reagents.
 Caubère defines superbases as "bases resulting from a mixing of two (or more) bases leading to new basic species possessing inherent new properties.
 The term superbase does not mean a base is thermodynamically and/or kinetically stronger than another, instead it means that a basic reagent is created by combining the characteristics of several different bases."

 Organic superbases

 Organic superbases are mostly charge-neutral, nitrogen containing species, where nitrogen act as a proton acceptor.
 These include the phosphazenes, phosphanes, amidines, and guanidines.
 Other organic compounds that meet the physicochemical or structural definitions of 'superbase' include proton chelators like the aromatic proton sponges and the bispidines.
 Multicyclic polyamines, like DABCO might also be loosely included in this category.
 Phosphanes and carbodiphosphoranes are also strong organosuperbases.

-Despite enormous proton affinity, the organosuperbases can exhibit low nucleophilicity.
+Despite enormous proton affinity, many organosuperbases can exhibit low nucleophilicity.